 On November 5, 1989, Promus adopted the Promus 1990 Stock Option Plan (the "Promus Stock Option Plan").
 Under the Promus Stock Option Plan, the Promus HR Committee determines the key management employees who will be granted options under the plan.
+Approximately 440 employees are in the group of key management employees eligible for stock options.
 Members of the Board of Directors who are not employees are not eligible to receive stock options under the Promus Stock Option Plan.
 The Promus Stock Option Plan will continue in effect as the Harrah's Entertainment Stock Option Plan after the Distribution Date.

 As of January 31, 1995, the maximum number of shares authorized for the issuance of new stock options or stock appreciation rights was 1,734,784.
-As described below, it is proposed that an additional 2,250,000 shares be authorized for options under the Promus Stock Option Plan.
+As described below, it is proposed that an additional 4,500,000 shares be authorized for options under the Promus Stock Option Plan.
 Any shares subject to an option which expires for any reason, is forfeited or is terminated unexercised as to such shares may again be subject to an option under the Promus Stock Option Plan.
 The maximum number of shares subject to stock options or stock appreciation rights that can be granted to any individual is limited to 250,000 shares in any one year period.
-This number of shares can be adjusted by the Promus HR Committee in the event of certain corporate transactions or events.
+This number of shares can be adjusted by the Promus HR Committee in the event of certain corporate transactions or events

-In connection with the Distribution, the Promus HR Committee intends to make adjustments in outstanding options to preserve their value immediately following the Distribution.
+In connection with the Distribution, the Promus HR Committee intends to make adjustments in outstanding options to preserve their approximate value immediately following the Distribution.
 These adjustments will apply to options held by employees who will be employed by Harrah's Entertainment.